epam/miew/tools/templates/getting-started-for-dummies.md

 characteristics.
 It is primarily concerned with complex biological molecules:
 [proteins][] and [nucleic acids][] (DNA, RNA).
 Of course, other chemical compounds can be displayed.
-In the program, it is possible to consider not just individual molecules, but entire molecular complexes/structures that consist of interacting proteins, RNA/DNA and small molecules ([ligands][]).
+In the program, it is possible to view not just individual molecules, but entire molecular complexes/structures that consist of interacting proteins, RNA/DNA and small molecules ([ligands][]).
 In this way, users can visualize how the different parts of the molecules are arranged in space relative to each other, and what